 Order by 1pm ET tomorrow for shipping by Monday, April 3.
 NOTE: This item will ship separately from other items in your order.

 - Discounts: Discount coupons do not apply to this item

 - Returns: Because this item is custom-printed to order, it cannot be returned.

 The full text of this tract is shown below in the NKJV version.
 (Do you want to print this tract in a different version than the one listed?
 Contact us and let us know what you're looking for—we may be able to create the alternate version for you at no charge.)

 Why is it so important to accept or receive His gift?
-Because a provided gift that is never accepted is of no benefit.
+Because a gift provided but never accepted is of no benefit.
 Think of the person sentenced to life in prison who is given a pardon by the governor.
-Their cell door is opened and they’re told they’re free to go, but believing it’s too good to be true, they never leave.
-Instead, they continue to live in captivity the rest of their life.
-Maybe they’re fearful of the unknowns outside the walls, maybe they don’t want to leave friends.
+Their cell door is opened and they’re told they’re free to go but believing it’s too good to be true, they never leave and continue to live in captivity the rest of their life.
+Maybe they’re fearful of the unknowns outside the walls or maybe they don’t want to leave friends.
 For whatever reason, while the gift was provided, it was of no benefit because it was never accepted and acted on.
-This sounds foolish, but more foolish is the person who has been offered an eternal pardon for their sins by Jesus—and may even believe the offer is real—but never acts on it.
+This sounds foolish but more foolish is the person who has been offered an eternal pardon for their sins by Jesus Christ and may even believe it’s true—but never act on it.

 If you have placed your trust in Jesus Christ, now read your Bible and pray daily and seek to know your Savior better so you can live a life that pleases Him.
-Search for a good Bible-preaching/teaching church and rejoice in your new life as a child of God destined for heaven.
+Search for a good church where the Bible is faithfully preached and taught and rejoice in your new life as a child of God destined for heaven.